-Section MC 1305.11.1.2 was amended by Local Law 195 of 2018.
-This law has an effective date of May 30, 2019.

-1305.11.1.3 Inside of Buildings; Above the Lowest Floor
+- 1305.11.1.3 Inside of buildings; above the lowest floor.
 Fuel oil above the lowest floor inside of a building shall be limited to 330 gallons (1249 L) per story.
 The maximum quantity shall include oversized piping as described in Section 1305.9.12.
-Piping installations shall comply with the requirements of Section 1305.9.

-Exception: Fuel-oil storage capacity in areas of special flood hazard and shaded X-Zones, as defined in Section G201.2 of Appendix G of the New York City Building Code, shall comply with Section G307.4 of Appendix G of the New York City Building Code.

-1305.11.2 Outside of Buildings

-Oil storage outside of buildings shall comply with applicable requirements of Sections 1305.11.2.1 and 1305.11.2.2.

-1305.11.2.1 Outside of Buildings; Below Ground

-The maximum size of each below-ground oil-storage tank outside of a building shall be 35,000 gallons (132 475 L).

-1305.11.2.2 Outside of Buildings; Above Ground

-The maximum size of each above-ground oil-storage tank outside of a building shall be 100,000 gallons (378 000 L).

-1305.12 Standards for Tank Design

-Tanks shall be designed and constructed in compliance with Sections 1305.12.1 and 1305.12.2.

-1305.12.1 Below Ground

-Tanks located below ground, inside or outside of buildings, shall comply with any one of the following design standards, as appropriate for the specific installation as determined by the engineer:

-- 1. UL 58; such tanks shall be listed and labeled; - 2.
-UL 1316; such tanks shall be listed and labeled; or - 3.
-Alternate tank design and construction standards contained in Section 1305.14

-1305.12.2 Above Ground

-Tanks located above ground, inside or outside of buildings, shall comply with any one of the following design standards, as appropriate for the specific installation as determined by the engineer:

-- 1. UL 80; such tanks shall be listed and labeled; - 2.
+Piping installations shall comply with the requirements of Section 1305.9. - 1305.11.2 Outside of buildings.
+Oil storage outside of buildings shall comply with applicable requirements of Sections 1305.11.2.1 and 1305.11.2.2. - 1305.11.2.1 Outside of buildings; below ground.
+The maximum size of each below-ground oil-storage tank outside of a building shall be 35,000 gallons (132 475 L). - 1305.11.2.2 Outside of buildings; above ground.
+The maximum size of each above-ground oil-storage tank outside of a building shall be 100,000 gallons (378 000 L). - 1305.12 Standards for tank design.
+Tanks shall be designed and constructed in compliance with Sections 1305.12.1 and 1305.12.2. - 1305.12.1 Below ground.
+Tanks located below ground, inside or outside of buildings, shall comply with any one of the following design standards, as appropriate for the specific installation as determined by the engineer: - 1.
+UL 58; such tanks shall be listed and labeled; - 2.
+UL 1316; such tanks shall be listed and labeled; or - Alternate tank design and construction standards contained in Section 1305.14 - 1305.12.2 Above ground.
+Tanks located above ground, inside or outside of buildings, shall comply with any one of the following design standards, as appropriate for the specific installation as determined by the engineer: - 1.
+UL 80; such tanks shall be listed and labeled; - 2.
 UL 142; such tanks shall be listed and labeled; - 3.
-ASME Boiler and Pressure Vessel Code, Section VIII, Division 1 or 2; such tanks shall be labeled; or - 4.
-Alternate tank design and construction standards contained in Section 1305.14.

-1305.13 Installation of Tanks
+ASME Boiler and Pressure Vessel Code, Section VIII, Division 1 or 2; such tanks shall be listed and labeled; or - Alternate tank design and construction standards contained in Section 1305.14. - 1305.13 Installation of tanks.
 Tanks shall be installed in accordance with the provisions of Sections 1305.13.1 through 1305.13.4.
-For the purposes of this section, fuel oil stored on roofs shall be deemed inside of buildings.
+For the purposes of this section, fuel oil stored on roofs shall be deemed inside of buildings. - 1305.13.1 Below ground.
+Tanks located below ground, inside or outside of buildings, shall comply with the following requirements: - Containment.

-1305.13.1 Below Ground

-Tanks located below ground, inside or outside of buildings, shall comply with the following requirements:

-- 1. Containment.
 Fuel-oil tanks having a capacity of more than 660 gallons (2500 L) shall be provided with secondary containment intended to prevent any leakage of fuel oil from the tank from entering the environment.
 The capacity of the containment shall equal or exceed the capacity of the tank served. - 2.
 Burial.
 Regardless of capacity, fuel-oil tanks shall be buried with the top of the tank at least 2 feet (610 mm) below ground.
-Tanks shall be placed in firm soil and shall be surrounded by clean sand or well-tamped earth, free from ashes or other corrosive substance, and free from stones that will not pass a 1-inch (25 mm) mesh. - 3.
-Anchorage.
+Tanks shall be placed in firm soil and

+- shall be surrounded by clean sand or well-tamped earth, free from ashes or other corrosive substance, and free from stones that will not pass a 1-inch (25 mm) mesh. - Anchorage.
 When necessary to prevent floating, fuel-oil tanks, regardless of capacity, shall be securely anchored. - 4.
 Distance to foundations.
 Regardless of capacity, no fuel-oil tank shall be buried within 3 feet (914 mm) of any foundation wall or footing. - 5.
 Special limitations near subways.
 Regardless of capacity, no fuel-oil tank shall be placed within 20 feet (6096 mm) of the outside line of a subway wall.
-For the purpose of the foregoing requirement, a subway shall be deemed to include any subsurface railroad or rapid transit roadbed.
+For the purpose of the foregoing requirement, a subway shall be deemed to include any subsurface rail-road or rapid transit roadbed.